AX0201/AGI_Game_BP/EN/AGI Social Game Business Plan.md

 ### Executive Summary
 - **Project Name**: AGI Social Game
-- **Project Objective**: To achieve comprehensive development of AGI by building AGI infants in a social game based on innate intelligences using the internal sensation iteration method.
+- **Project Objective**: To achieve comprehensive development of AGI by building AGI infants in a social game based on innate intelligences using the introspective sensation iteration method.
 - **Funding Requirement**: $10 million, including one-time costs of $1 million and annual operational costs of $2 million, sustained over 2 to 4 years.
 - **Project Products**: AGI social game and AGI patents.
 - **Customer Profile**: The AGI social game targets individuals without survival pressures (such as students and white-collar workers); AGI patents are aimed at robotics companies.